jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ----------

 And with that, we're done.
-It's undeniably hairy in a few places, but I think it's easily worth it: we now have fast, efficient, end-to-end-declarative deployments.
+It's undeniably hairy in a few places, but first of all, what isn't, and second, I think it's easily worth it: we now have fast, efficient, end-to-end-declarative deployments.

 If you've made it this far, thank you very much for reading.
 If you have any comments/questions/suggestions/feedback, or maybe you just found this guide useful and want to let me know, feel free to reach out by sending an email or opening a GitHub issue.